ldshawver/LUX-Marketing/replit.md

 ## Overview

-This is a comprehensive email marketing automation platform built with Flask.
-The system enables users to manage contacts, create email templates, design marketing campaigns, and track email performance analytics.
-It integrates with Microsoft Graph API for email delivery and provides a complete workflow from contact management to campaign execution and analytics.
+This is a comprehensive **multi-channel marketing automation platform** built with Flask.
+The system enables users to manage contacts, create email templates, design marketing campaigns, send SMS messages, schedule social media posts, manage events, and track performance analytics across all channels.
+It integrates with Microsoft Graph API for email delivery, Twilio for SMS, OpenAI for AI-powered content generation, and provides a complete workflow from contact management to campaign execution and analytics.

 ## User Preferences